The Horizontal Row On The Periodic Table Is Called

 14 min read

 The horizontal rows on the periodic table are called periods.
+Which means each period represents a different electron shell being filled, which dictates the chemical behavior of the elements within that row.
 These periods are fundamental to understanding the organization and properties of elements.
-Each period represents a different electron shell being filled, which dictates the chemical behavior of the elements within that row.
 Diving into the details of periods reveals much about the structure and underlying principles of the periodic table.

 Introduction to Periods in the Periodic Table

 Periods run horizontally across the periodic table, and there are seven of them, numbered 1 through 7.
 Each period corresponds to the principal quantum number (n) of the outermost electron shell that is being filled.
-As you move from left to right across a period, the atomic number increases, indicating an increase in the number of protons and electrons.
+Day to day, as you move from left to right across a period, the atomic number increases, indicating an increase in the number of protons and electrons.
 This incremental addition of electrons to the outermost shell leads to gradual changes in chemical properties.

 What Defines a Period?